williamvn/UserManagement/README.md

 # UserManagement
-This project is a web app which manage all the users modelated in the db.json database through CRUD operations.
+This project is a web app which manage all the users modelated in a MongoDB database through CRUD operations.
 It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.9 and Angular Material.

 Note: The database and the app's user interface are made in Spanish.